szgula/UofG_Robotics_TDP/docs/Ros_Methodology/Architecture.md

 Besides, it simplified team development, as it was easy to manage code dependencies and code merge conflicts.

 The greatest overhead comparing to procedural-sequential architecture (the one we also considered) was the big responsibility of communication interfaces.
-The ROS architecture inheritance requires clearly defined interfaces between modules and after it is done, there is little flexibility to change it.
+The ROS based architecture requires clearly defined interfaces between modules and after it is done, there is little flexibility to change it.
 Fortunately, thanks to the well-defined project requirements, the interface definition becomes a relatively simple task.

 ## Project Architecture